angelahsiung/mall_agwt_ipm/README.md

 # mall_agwt_ipm
-Integrated population model for mallard and green-winged teal
+Code for formatting the data and running the integrated population model for mallard and green-winged teal

 # Metadata